reVITALise 2023 Creative Program

 (accessed via Bedford Street and Trafalgar Street)

-Multidisciplinary artist, Kieran Butler’s, poetic meditation titled ‘1000 Kisses’, illuminated on the walls of the tunnel.
+Multidisciplinary artist, Kieran Butler’s, poetic meditation titled ‘1000 Kisses’, illuminated the walls of the Newtown tunnel.

 Rainbow Colonnade at Eddy Avenue

-To celebrate Sydney WorldPride, the Festival of Place is bringing rainbow lighting to the colonnade along Eddy Avenue.
+From February 2023, to celebrate Sydney WorldPride, the Festival of Place has brought rainbow lighting to the colonnade along Eddy Avenue.
 This forms part of the revitalisation of the Central Precinct with the Sydney Terminal Building, Eddy Avenue and Eddy Avenue Plaza becoming a welcoming new day and night destination.

 The new rainbow lights adorning the heritage colonnade of Eddy Avenue are for all to enjoy as you explore the city or wander on your journey home.
-It also celebrates the 15 new pop-up retailers that recently joined six existing businesses along Eddy Avenue to show customers and the wider community what a renewed Central Precinct could look like in the future.
+It also celebrated the 15 pop-up retailers that joined at this time, and the six existing businesses along Eddy Avenue, to show customers and the wider community what a renewed Central Precinct could look like in the future.

 WorldPride comes to Wynscreen

 Wynscreen combines art, culture and technology to create a series of visual experiences as it showcases a diverse range of specially commissioned works by a variety of Australian artists and animators.
-Join 30,000 passersby per day and be immersed and inspired by the artists fun, whimsical, and animated landscape design, populated by a series of abstract characters that signify different types of LGBTIQA+ expression.
+Over 30,000 daily passers-by were immersed and inspired by the artist's fun, whimsical, and animated landscape design, populated by a series of abstract characters that signify different types of LGBTIQA+ expression.

 Find out more from our partners